http://www.fpnotebook.com/

 - Inotropic pressure support may be required

-- Maintain adequate Sedation and analgesia
+- Maintain adequate sedation and analgesia

-- Stress Ulcer prophylaxis
+Stress Ulcer prophylaxis

-- Deep Vein Thrombosis Prevention
+Deep Vein Thrombosis Prevention

 - Prone position reduces dependent consolidation

-- Prone position requires adequate Sedation
+- Prone position requires adequate sedation, and is labor intensive to turn patient

 - Prone position does not alter hemodynamic parameters

-- Inhaled Beta Agonists appear effective
+Inhaled Beta Agonists appear effective

 - Reduce Ventilatory pressures and increase oxygenation